I just hired my first employee, other than myself. Yes, I am an employee of Art Biz Success.

 When you are ready to take the plunge, write a job description based on the list you've been keeping and your budget.
 Include the following information.

-Don't forget to add your deepest wishes.
-Tell the Universe exactly the type of person you want to work with.
+Don’t forget to add your deepest wishes.
+Tell the Universe exactly the type of person you want to hire as an assistant.

 Job descriptions for Art Biz Success don't look like the usual corporate ones.
 I need to enjoy the people I'm working with.
 So I'm not looking for someone to perform only rote tasks.
 I'm looking for a deeper connection.

-For this position, I wanted someone fun, with a since of humor, and who had a lot of patience.
-I wrote: “You'll win the lottery if you are fun and know how to use Infusionsoft.”
+For this first employee hire, I wanted someone fun, with a since of humor, and who had a lot of patience.
+I wrote: “You’ll win the lottery if you are fun and know how to use Infusionsoft.”
 (As I expected, nobody knew how to use Infusionsoft, but I had to put it out there.)

 Share It